SimonAayani/csc309-PairWise/deliverables/iteration-01.review.md

 #### Slack

-> Slack allowed us to communicate with eachother all at once without any hassle, and since everyone is able to see all messages, we were able to speed up our review times by announcing whenever we submitted a pull request.
+> Slack allowed us to communicate with each other all at once without any hassle, and since everyone is able to see all messages, we were able to speed up our review times by announcing whenever we submitted a pull request.
+Most communications happened on the group channel, and so the whole team was able to easily stay up-to-date on the status of the project, as is desirable in an agile development environment.
+This particular advantage will become even greater when the development phase of the project begins, further advertising Slack as a valuable tool for our team.

-#### Tutorial meetings
+#### In-Person Meetings

-> The tutorial meeting times were very effective as an end of the week review / role assignment session.
+> In-person meetings were held mainly during tutorial times, and were effective as an end-of-week review/role assignment session.
 Using this time we avoided a lot of miscommuncation in assigned material, and were able to keep everyone on track, as well as provide feedback on completed tasks.
+An additional impromptu in-person meeting was held on Saturday, followed by the review on Friday.
+As expected, the in-person meetings allowed for much better focused dialogue and productivity between team members than could be achieved over Slack.

-#### Assignment to different tasks
+#### Assignment to Different Tasks

-> By assigning eachother to different smaller jobs we were able to finish larger tasks more efficiently since everyone could work on a smaller part and then merge.
+> By assigning individual team members to different smaller jobs we were able to finish larger tasks more efficiently since everyone could work on a smaller part and then merge.
+Even though many people worked on the same files at the same times, git conflicts were largely avoided because each person was assigned a particular location in the file.
+Additionally, assigning each person to a single task helped to spread out work and to make progress in all aspects of the iteration at once.
+Team members found they preferred working individually rather than in pairs, and we will try to tailor our jobs to support individual development.

 ### Decisions that did not turn out as well as we hoped